Interface In Java Interview Questions

 • In addition to abstract methods and constants, Java 8 introduced default and static methods

-• default methods can be accessed using implementing class’s reference object
+• default methods can be accessed using implementing the class’s reference object

 • static methods can be accessed using interface name i.e.; <interfaceName>.<staticMethodName>